landlab/landlab/docs/model_grid_no_tutorials.rst

 and operate on these data.

 You are free to call your fields whatever you want.
-However, many Landlab components require that you use Landlab’s standard names.
-The standard names required can be accessed individually for each component with the properties c omponent_instance._input_var_names and component_instance._output_var_names (returned as dictionaries), and should also be listed in the docstring for each component.
+However, many Landlab components require that you use :ref:`Landlab’s standard names <standard_names>`_.
+The standard names required can be accessed individually for each component with the properties component_instance._input_var_names and component_instance._output_var_names (returned as dictionaries), and should also be listed in the docstring for each component.

-..
-We also maintain a list of all standard names used in Landlab here (XXX LINK).
+We also maintain this list of all the `Landlab Standard Names`_.

 ..
 We don't have a standard list yet.
 We should.